 - Findings indicate camp experience enhances learning skills development and total educational development through camp experience.

 - Research findings demonstrate that the camp-staff-experience contributes to total workforce development in emerging adults.

-Call for Papers – Writing Research Award
+Call for Papers – Prize for Excellence in Research

 For more information, please visit the Canadian Camp Research Award of Excellence page.